arobson/anvil.http/README.md

-## Anvil HTTP Plugin
+## Anvil HTTP Extension
+THIS EXTENSION IS OBSOLETE AND BEING ACTIVELY REPLACED BY CORE FEATURES IN 0.9.*

 Provides an integrated web host using express and socket.io.
-Extends anvil with functionality to allow other plugins to host features and content.
+Extends anvil with functionality to allow other extensions to host features and content.

-This plugin requires anvil.js version 0.8.* or greater.
+This extension requires anvil.js version 0.9.* or greater.

 ## Installation